Choices at 17+

 Leaving home to move away for uni is a big deal, and can be really scary.
 It's important that you feel prepared for this change, and that you know where to go for support if you need it.

-Take a look at the film blow which follows a group of young men on their journey to uni, and the impact this can have on your emotional wellbeing.
+Take a look at the film below titled 'Moving on', which follows a group of young men on their journey to uni, and the impact this can have on your mental health and emotional wellbeing.

 Thinking about a gap year?